-Well-informed readers will be aware of the celebrated 'Eucharistic Window' in my old church of S Thomas the Martyr in Oxford.
+Well-informed readers will be aware of the celebrated 'Eucharistic Window' in my old Anglican church of S Thomas the Martyr in Oxford.
 Above the Blessed Sacrament Altar, the window has, in its lower register, a priest vested for Mass and standing versus Orientem at an altar vested with lighted candles.
 The priest is in the act of elevating the Chalice.
 Above, so that His Blood could flow into that Chalice, is the Lamb slain in Sacrifice.
 Canon Chamberlain inserted that window soon after he had restored the use of Mass vestments.
 It was controversial.
 They stoned him in the streets.
-Nowadays, I imagine, some Roman Catholics would have fits about the ad Orientem.
-Amazing, the skills and versatility of the Evil One.
+(Nowadays, I imagine, some Roman Catholics would have fits about the ad Orientem.
+Amazing, the skills and versatility of the Evil One.)

-I felt an acute sense of being one of that long line of priests who for centuries stood in the Jerusalem Temple and, each morning, sacrificed the Tamid lamb for God's People, until the Lamb Himself came, the New Isaac, and shadows gave way to Reality.
+I felt an acute sense of being at one with that long line of cohanim who for centuries stood in the Jerusalem Temple and, morning after faithful morning, sacrificed the Tamid lamb for God's People, until the Lamb Himself came, the New Isaac, and shadows gave way to Reality.
 And I think I even felt a hint of the Vision at the end of The Dawntreader, of the Lamb that stands at the Uttermost East, with His sweet invitation Come and have Breakfast.
 Marana tha.

 Knock is as splendidly Irish as Walsingham is wonderfully English and Lourdes superbly French.
 The tower of the old Catholic Parish Church dates from 1828, the year of Catholic Emancipation, and reminds me of what, in Co Kerry, I expected a Church of Ireland church tower to resemble ...
-Gothic rather than Gothick but in the plain ungrammatical style of Gothic before the Pugins and the Carpenters took it in hand.
+Gothic rather than Gothick but in the plain ungrammatical style of Gothic before the Pugins and the Carpenters took it in bookish hand.
 I suppose the similarity must indicate that many Church of Ireland churches were built around that same time.
 (Did the Emancipation lead to a lot of church-building among Catholics?)
 By the way: pilgrims should not miss three small but fine Harry Clarke windows in the three East windows of the Church.
 (Like other Clarke windows I have noticed, they are not in Nicola Bowe's list, even if signed.
-The other windows in the church may be 'Studio of' and from the 1950s, but, although a cut above the generality of 1950s church windows, they merely echo the Great Man).
+The other windows in the church may be 'Studio of' and from the 1950s, but, although a cut above the generality of 1950s church windows, they merely echo the work of the Great Man).